Hungry Healthy Happy

 Ingredients

-• 3 (3) Bananas
+• 3 Bananas

-• 300 g (4 cups) Oats - (rolled oats)
+• 300 g (3 cups) Oats - (rolled oats)

-• Milk chocolate chips - (optional)
+• Dark chocolate chips - (optional)

 Instructions

-• Mix well and form in to cookie shapes.
+• Mix well and form into cookie shapes.
 These won't change shape and spread when cooking, so the shape you put them on the tray is the shape they will stay.
 Put on a lined baking tray.

-• Put them in a pre-heated oven at 200°C/400°F/Gas 6 for 12-15 minutes.
+• Put them into the oven for 12-15 minutes.
 Allow to fully cool before eating.

 • Allow to cool before eating.